glam-imperial/multimodal-affect-recognition/Text/README.md

-We provide code to run the Audio experiments of our paper.
+We provide code to run the Text experiments of our paper.
 Credits go to @jiaxinchenxx [Jiaxin Chen](https://github.com/jiaxinchenxx)

 # Steps